emmanuelcodev/ntc_repo/README.md

+#Note - Taking - Central :

-#The following is our project
+1) The following is our project